2026 Education Policy

 Advanced standing: Credit granted for any previous applicable learning.

-subjects within a course as part of an articulation agreement or on an individual
+within a course as part of an articulation agreement or on an individual basis, subject

-content and learning outcomes between different types of learning and/or
+and learning outcomes between different types of learning and/or qualifications.

-credit outcomes for components of a qualification based on identified
+outcomes for components of a qualification based on identified equivalence in

 Fast-track: A formally established or structural program stream that allows